-What is single use plastic?
+What Are The Real Issues With Single-Use Plastic?
+What is single-use plastic?
 Single use plastics are any plastic that is designed to be used only once, often to contain food or other items.
 These include take away food containers, drink bottles, straws, coffee cups, packaging and plastic carry bags.
 Sometimes these plastics can be recycled, for example, plastic bottles and now soft plastics can be recycled by REDcycle to make bench seats.
 However, the sad truth is that a lot of single use plastic is thrown into landfill.

-What are the issues with plastic?
-The top 3 problems are:
+What are the real issues with single-use plastic?
+The top 3 are:

 - Plastic components leach into our food and water and are a threat to our health.